Americans divided over whether first Black female justice will make a difference, Post-ABC poll finds

-Only two Black men have ever served on the nation’s highest court— the late Justice Thurgood Marshall and current Justice Clarence Thomas — and Black Americans are the most enthusiastic about adding a Black woman.
+Only two Black men have ever served on the nation’s highest court — the late Justice Thurgood Marshall and current Justice Clarence Thomas — and Black Americans are the most enthusiastic about adding a Black woman.
 A 65 percent majority of Black Americans say it would be good for the country, with 33 percent saying it would make no difference, according to the poll.

 There is a sharp partisan difference in the results.
 Nearly 8 in 10 Democrats welcome President Biden’s decision to nominate an African American woman, saying it would be a good thing for the country.
 That compares to 42 percent of independents and 16 percent of Republicans.
 Among those who identify with the GOP, 70 percent say the nomination would not make a difference, and 10 percent say it would be a bad thing.